Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 5.1 Source Connectors and Ingestion

 Ingestion covers batch and streaming.
 Batch connectors pull from databases, file stores, and APIs on a schedule.
-Streaming connectors consume change events (CDC) for near-real-time updates.
+Streaming connectors consume change events through CDC for near-real-time updates.

-Every connector should capture a schema snapshot at ingestion time and detect schema changes (new columns, type changes, dropped fields).
-Schema drift detection is the first quality signal in the pipeline; without it, downstream mappings break silently.
+Every connector should capture a schema snapshot at ingestion time and detect schema changes such as new columns, type changes, or dropped fields.
+Schema drift detection is the first quality signal in the pipeline.
+Without it, downstream mappings break silently.

 5.2 Normalization and Mapping Layer